Toyota KZ engine: 1KZ-TE

 The 1KZ-TE is a 2982 cc, 4 cylinder, SOHC, 2 valves per cylinder turbo diesel engine with indirect injection.
-Bore and stroke are 96x103 mm, with a compression ratio of 21.2:1.
-Maximum output is 128 hp at 3600 rpm with maximum torque of 287 Nm⋅m (212⋅ft) at 2000 rpm.
-Redline is 4400 rpm.
-Introduced as the replacement of the 2.4 2LTE engine in Toyota's Light Duty Commercial Vehicles in Japan, it was first introduced in the 70-series Prado in May of 1993 followed by the Hiace and Hilux Surf in August of the same year.
+The bore and the stroke are 96x103 mm, with a compression ratio of 21.2:1.
+Maximum output is 128 hp at 3600 rpm with a maximum torque of 287 Nm⋅m (212⋅ft) at 2000 rpm.
+The redline is 4400 rpm.
+Introduced as the replacement of the 2.4 2L-TE engine in Toyota's Light Duty Commercial Vehicles in Japan, it was first included in the 70-series Prado in May of 1993 followed by the Hiace and Hilux Surf in August of the same year.
 The 1KZ-TE also adopts the electronically controlled fuel injection, ETCS-i (Electronic throttle control System - intelligent) technology which is similar in basic construction to a modern gasoline injector, although using considerably higher injection pressures, it is an indirect injection engine which gives it a significant efficiency and fuel consumption penalty.
 It was replaced in most markets with the 1KD-FTV engine which uses common rail direct injection.

 Used in KZN130 (Japan market), KZJ71W, KZJ78W, KZN160 and KZN165R (Australian & South African delivered model).

 The intercooler equipped version of the engine increases the output of the engine 138 hp [Aust.
-130 hp] at 3600 rpm and maximum torque of 343 Nm at 2000 rpm.
+130 hp] at 3600 rpm and a maximum torque of 343 Nm at 2000 rpm.